-For many of the above reasons as well as current clinical data, apabetalone has illustrated the potential to become an important and differentiated therapeutic for high-risk patients with CVD, DM, CKD and orphan diseases.
+Apabetalone has illustrated the potential to become an important and differentiated therapeutic for high-risk patients with CVD, DM, CKD, neurodegenerative disease and orphan diseases.

 Clinical Sample Repository of BET Inhibitor Treated Patients

 Our Phase 2 clinical program in CVD patients with varying degrees of disease severity consisted of three trials: ASSERT, SUSTAIN and ASSURE.
 These studies provided us with a repository of samples that enable the interrogation of multiple biomarkers that are affected by apabetalone treatment.
 The data generated from the analysis of these samples is the first and largest integrated dataset of the response of multiple vascular risk markers to an epigenetic drug treatment.
 Our BET database, which is comprised of hundreds of thousands of data points, provides insight into how epigenetics and select BET inhibition affect target risk markers for vascular disease.
 We continue to add to these important data with ongoing sample analyses to further elucidate the role of epigenetics in this biology and its role in vascular disease.